mholtkamp/octave/Documentation/Lua/Misc/World.md

  - Ret: `boolean enable` Internal edge smoothing enabled
 ---
 ### SpawnParticle
-Spawn a particle system at specific location and set it to automatically destroy itself after it finishes.
+Spawn a particle system at a specific location and set it to automatically destroy itself after it finishes.

 Sig: `particle = World:SpawnParticle(system, position)`
  - Arg: `ParticleSystem system` Particle system asset to instantiate